Shop Subscribe

 Healthy Ways to Celebrate the 100th Day of School

 The 100th day of school is just around the corner!
-There are lots of fun ways to celebrate with the students in your class while also taking advantage of the opportunity to make it a healthy and active day.
+There are many fun ways to celebrate with students in your class while taking advantage of the opportunity to make it a healthy and active day.

-Classroom celebrations break up the semester and give everyone a reason to participate in some new activities.
-Check out these ideas for healthy snacks and activities to include in your 100th day of school celebration.
+Classroom celebrations break up the semester and give everyone a reason to participate in new activities.
+Check out these ideas for healthy snacks and activities for your 100th day of school celebration.

 Healthy Options for 100th Day of School Snacks

 Parties often come with cake and other unhealthy treats, but the 100th day of school doesn’t have to follow suit.
-Try suggesting or bringing in these snacks to offer as party fuel for students:
+Try suggesting or bringing in these snacks as party fuel for students.

-Raisins: Not only are these easy to count, but they are full flavor, as well as B vitamins, iron, and potassium.
+Raisins: Easy to count and full of flavor, as well as B vitamins, iron, and potassium.

-Popcorn: While buttery, salty popcorn from the movie theater is certainly a treat, it is also a whole grain offering up to 4 grams of fiber per serving.
+Popcorn: While buttery, salty popcorn from the theater is certainly a treat, it is also a whole grain with up to 4 grams of fiber per serving.
 Instead of using butter, dress up some popcorn with grated cheese, cinnamon and sugar, or chili powder for added flavor.

-Baby Carrots: Vegetables are a bit of a no-brainer when it comes to adding healthy snacks to a celebration, but carrots are especially easy to hand out and offer high levels of antioxidants, fiber, and vitamins A, C, K, and B8.
+Baby Carrots: Vegetables are a bit of a no-brainer when adding healthy snacks to a celebration.
+Carrots are easy to hand out and offer antioxidants, fiber, and vitamins A, C, K, and B8.

 Celery Sticks: It might take a little time to chop up the night before, but celery sticks are great for counting and taste great alone or with peanut butter dip.
 On top of their satisfying crunch, celery sticks offer vitamins K, C, B6, and potassium.